What is Palliative Care? How It Fits with Hospice and Home Health

-Palliative care is an interdisciplinary level of care to address the physical, emotional, social and spiritual needs of a patient with a serious illness.
+Palliative care is specialized medical care focused on improving quality of life for patients with serious illness by managing symptoms, pain, and stress, regardless of diagnosis or stage of disease.
 Care can take place in different settings, including inside and outside of the home.
 This article will cover how palliative care fits in to the post-acute care continuum and how an agency can decide whether adding this service will be a good fit.

 Managing the complexity of palliative coding can prove challenging.
 Lack of documentation, minor mistakes, and improper coding can tie up reimbursement.
 This can produce financial challenges and get in the way of providing exceptional patient care.
 Learn how experts at HealthRev Partners can help!